 Term of Office

-Cathy Amor, Anna Daiches, Clare Dixon, Katherine Thackeray and Rob Parker are ex-officio.
+Cathy Amor, Anna Daiches, Stacey Storey, Katherine Thackeray, Rob Parker, Bev Liver and Emma Munks are ex-officio.
 They will maintain membership of the SADIG for the length of tenure of their job role.
 Trainees will leave the SADIG on graduation and new cohorts will nominate new members.
 LUPIN will select 2 of their members to join the SADIG and their membership will be reviewed after 2 years.
+Arrangements for other partner stakeholders will be the same as for LUPIN members.

 OPERATING PROCEDURES